Heat Network Tariff Calculator

 Regulatory Context

 The Energy Act 2023 established Ofgem as the heat network regulator.
 The Heat Networks (Market Framework) Regulations 2025 commenced on 27 January 2026.
-Ofgem's fair pricing principles require heat network operators to set cost-reflective tariffs that are fair and not excessive.
-The relevant authorisation conditions are AC A7 (fair pricing principles) and AC A8 (billing transparency), both in force from 27 January 2026 under the Heat Networks (Market Framework) Regulations 2025.
+Ofgem's fair pricing authorisation conditions require heat network operators to set cost-reflective tariffs that are fair and not excessive.
 Heat Trust sets voluntary billing standards that align with regulatory expectations.
 The Metering and Billing Regulations 2014 continue to apply partially during the transition period.
-Registration opens Spring 2026 with a deadline of January 2027.
+Registration opens Spring 2026 with a deadline of 26 January 2027.

 Related Resources